 The type of windows you have affects the cost, function, and appearance of your home.
 Each window type serves a different purpose and there are several window styles to choose from.

-Knowing these types of windows can help you plan for both the design and the budget for either new construction or replacement windows.
+Knowing these types of windows can help you plan for both the design and the budget for either new construction or replacement windows in Fort Wayne, IN.

 1. Single Hung Windows